benjamin-thomas/pfm2/README.md

 CQS is the layer where business rules naturally live, and are enforced.

-This is why I'm using Elm-style decoders to validate incoming data:
+This is why I'm using Elm-style decoders (rather than a lib like Zod) to validate incoming data:
   - decoding is an HTTP concern
   - validating the decoded data is a business rule concern that lives in CQS